-One of the most confusing (and important!) parts of selling property is the tax impact from your gains or losses.
+One of the most confusing (and important!) parts of selling property is the impact from the foreign capital gains tax.
 We, of course, hope you realize a gain, but let’s look at capital gains more closely, so you can fully understand how to calculate your gains/losses, how to report them on your expat tax return, and what the tax impact may be.

 Capital gains and losses are generated when you sell property or an investment.
 Property can be anything from real estate to jewelry, while investments are generally stocks, bonds, and other monetary instruments.

 The basic premise is this: when you sell property or investments for more than the cost basis, you have a gain, and when you sell for less than your cost basis, you have a loss.
-Most gains and losses will need to be claimed on your US tax return if you are a US person (citizen or permanent resident).
+Most gains and losses will need to be claimed on your US tax return if you are a US person (citizen or permanent resident) as a capital gain tax.

 Personal Property Sale